Section A: What is a UKVI Sponsor Action Plan?

-If you successfully apply for a sponsorship licence, that licence will be valid for 4 years.
-As a Home Office approved employer, your business will be placed on the national register of sponsors, and you’ll be given a licence rating.
+As a Home Office approved employer with a sponsor licence, your organisation will be placed on the national register of sponsors, and you’ll be given a licence rating.
 You’ll automatically get an A-rated licence if your application is approved.
 An A-rated licence will allow you to start assigning Certificates of Sponsorship (CoS) to prospective migrant workers to come to work for you in the UK.

 An A-rated licence essentially means that you’ve been able to demonstrate to the Home Office that you have the necessary HR systems in place to monitor sponsored employees, together with trustworthy people capable of carrying out your sponsorship duties.
 However, where the Home Office has reason to believe that you’re failing to meet your responsibilities as a sponsor, typically following a compliance visit, this could potentially result in your licence being downgraded from an “A” rating to a “B” rating, and a sponsor action plan being put in place.